Nuclear Medicine Technologist vs. Radiologic Technologist: A Clear View of These Diagnostic Imaging Careers

 If you’re interested in starting your diagnostic imaging career as a radiologic technologist, then check out Rasmussen University’s Radiologic Technologist degree page to learn more about your options.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed July 27, 2018] www.bls.gov/ooh/.
-Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
-Ranges do not represent starting salaries and employment conditions in your area may vary.
+Data represents national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
+Employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 2,362 nuclear medicine technologist job postings, July 28, 2017 – July 27, 2018)